---datadir=<path> If you translate Bacula or parts of Bacula into a different language you may specify the location of the po files using the --datadir option.
+-datadir=<path> If you translate Bacula or parts of Bacula into a different language you may specify the location of the po files using the -datadir option.
 You must manually install any po files as Bacula does not (yet) automatically do so.

---disable-ipv6
+-disable-ipv6

---enable-smartalloc This enables the inclusion of the Smartalloc orphaned buffer detection code.
+- -enable-smartalloc This enables the inclusion of the Smartalloc orphaned buffer detection code.
 This option is highly recommended.
 Because we never build without this option, you may experience problems if it is not enabled.
 In this case, simply re-enable the option.
 We strongly recommend keeping this option enabled as it helps detect memory leaks.
-This configuration parameter is used while building Bacula

---enable-bat If you have Qt4 i = 4.2 installed on your computer including the libqt4 and libqt4-devel (libqt4-dev on Debian) libraries, and you want to use the Bacula Administration Tool (bat) GUI Console interface to Bacula, you must specify this option.
+This configuration parameter is used while building Bacula - -enable-bat If you have Qt4 i = 4.3.4 installed on your computer including the libqt4 and libqt4-devel (libqt4-dev on Debian) libraries, and you want to use the Bacula Administration Tool (bat) GUI Console interface to Bacula, you must specify this option.
 Doing so will build everything in the src/qt-console directory.
-The build with enablebat will work only with a full Bacula build (i.e. it will not work with a client-only build).
-In addition to the Qt4 libraries, linking bat requires the qwt package installed on your system.
-Please see the next configure option (with-qwt) for how to build the qwt package.
+The build with enable-bat will work only with a full Bacula build (i.e. it will not work with a client-only build).

 Qt4 is available on OpenSUSE 10.2, CentOS 5, Fedora, and Debian.
-If it is not available on your system, you can download the depkgs-qt package from the Bacula Source Forge download area and build it and the qwt package, both of which are needed to build bat.
+If it is not available on your system, you can download the depkgs-qt package from the Bacula Source Forge download area and build it.
 See the INSTALL file in that package for more details.
-In particular to use the Qt4 built by depkgs-qt you bf must source the file qt4-paths.
+In particular to use the Qt4 built by depkgs-qt you must source the file qt4-paths.